exevil/rss-buddy/README.md

 ### Configuration

-RSS Buddy can be configured using either environment variables or a `.env` file.
+RSS Buddy uses environment variables for all configuration, which can be set either directly or through a `.env` file.
 Here's how to set it up:

 1. Copy the example environment file:
    ```